drpicox/david-rodenas.com/posts/as-directive.md

 source: https://github.com/angular/angular.js/pull/14080
 ---

-## A new propossal: `asDirective`
+## A new proposal: `asDirective`

 See https://github.com/angular/angular.js/pull/14080
-for details, current status of the propossal, and feel free to comment.
+for details, current status of the proposal, and feel free to comment.

 Here I propose a new Directive: the `asDirective`.
 This directive publishes the current controller into the scope.